 Unfortunately, there are downsides to devoting large portions of land to just one crop year after year though.
 This specifically includes the crop’s increased susceptibility to plant-specific disease.
 In the 1840s much of Europe experienced this when an epidemic of potato blight swept through the farms, wiping out many potato crops.
 In Ireland, the working class survived off of the potato supply, and they suffered the most significantly, with almost a million people dying and a million more moving to Canada and America in an attempt to escape famine.

 It would still be another couple of decades before potatoes would arrive in the Colonies.
 Once they did, in roughly 1621, they were not immediately the industry that we are familiar with today.
 As a matter of fact, the state of Idaho, currently North America’s largest producer of the potato, actually did not begin growing potatoes until missionaries moved West in 1836.
-If you’re not quite ready to begin planting but want to learn even more facts about potatoes, visit our friends at Potato Goodness today!

 Start Growing Potatoes